10 Alternatives To Ginny & Georgia

 The story itself revolves around the inception and growth of a babysitters club to help the parents around town with their little ones.
 Founded by the brainchild of the team Kristy, she combines her efforts with new girl Stacey, best friend Mary Anne and cool kid Claudia to bring this vision to life.

 Along the way, the girls tackle both familial issues and narrative-driven problems ranging from a rival babysitting group on their turf to young love and runaway kids.
-There’s a great balance of plot and character-driven issues that crop up, with a decent first half paving way for an impressive back-end of episodes that help this one really shine.

 Little Fires Everywhere